 To be eligible for funding, all proposed rehabilitation activities must meet the requirements listed below.
-It is strongly recommended that applicants consider these requirements before preparing an application, as these are the same factors that will be used to rate and evaluate proposals.
+It is strongly recommended that applicants consider these requirements before preparing an application, as these are the same factors that will be used to rate and evaluate applications.

-1. Low-Moderate-Income Benefit - The proposed activity, if requesting HOME federal funding, must meet the Department of Housing and Urban Development (HUD) criteria of benefitting low- and moderate-income families.
-Every application that will benefit low- and moderate-income persons must provide evidence that the beneficiaries of the program will be low-to-moderate-income (LMI) persons.
-Applicants must provide the income eligibility requirements for the proposed activity or demonstrate that the activity is located in a Neighborhood Revitalization Strategy Area (NRSA) or an Eligible Block Group (EBG).
+Low-Moderate-Income Benefit - The proposed activity, if requesting HOME federal funding, must meet the Department of Housing and Urban Development (HUD) criteria of benefitting low- and moderate-income families.
+Every application that will benefit low- and moderateincome persons must provide evidence that the beneficiaries of the program will be low-tomoderate-income (LMI) persons.
+Applicants must provide the income eligibility requirements for the proposed activity or demonstrate that the activity is located in an Eligible Block Group (EBG).